delicate arch

 CAPITOL REEF NATIONAL PARK: Visit Utah’s most underrated National Park located just 2 hours west of Arches.
 Check out my 1-4 day Capitol Reef itinerary, the top things to do in Capitol Reef, and the best hikes in Capitol Reef.

 HANKSVILLE, UTAH: Hanksville is a tiny town between Capitol Reef and Moab that is near some otherworldly landscapes.
-Here’s how to visit Factory Butte and the Moonscape Overlook.
+Here’s how to visit Factory Butte and the Moonscape Overlook, hike to the Long Dong Silver Spire, or explore Goblin Valley State Park.

 GRAND STAIRCASE ESCALANTE NATIONAL MONUMENT: Nestled on one of the most scenic highways in the US, Grand Staircase is a massive National Monument that is home to incredible waterfalls, slot canyons, and remote outdoor adventures.
 It typically gets overshadowed by the Mighty 5 National Parks, but it is just as impressive.